-From all of us at Elliott Wave International and the Socionomics Institute, and on behalf of our global analysts scattered throughout the globe, we would like to wish you happy holidays!
+What will 2017 bring?

-As we look to start the new year, it's important to tally the one we're leaving behind.
+As we're starting the new year, it's important to tally the one we're leaving behind.

 At the start of 2016, bullish Elliott wave patterns in the U.S. dollar said to expect a strong rally.
 In November, the buck hit a 13½-year high.